 AND SO –

 - Put all the dry ingredients plus the water, but not the sourdough starter, in a bowl and stir it around.
 It will be a bit dry and crumbly – this is OK.
 Do this at (say) 8 pm.

-- An hour or a couple of hours later – add the sourdough starter.
-Mix evenly by hand or with the dough-hook of your electric mixer.
-Don’t overdo it, all you want to have at this stage is to get it evenly mixed and dough-like – no heavy kneading yet.
-Usually around three minutes in the mixer does the job.
-Yes, it will be a bit wet and sticky – it’s supposed to be.
+- An hour later – add the sourdough starter.
+Mix evenly by hand or with the dough-hook of your electric mixer. it might be a bit wet and sticky – it’s supposed to be.
 Knead as you would any bread dough.
 Scrape down the sides, cover the bowl with cling-film and a towel and go to bed.
 This overnight stage really wants to be down in a cool atmosphere – you could put it in the fridge but I put the covered bowl in an insulated picnic cooler with a couple of freezer packs to chill the air.
 This slow stage makes for a slow start to the rise and greatly improved flavour.

 This is where the “art” of bread making comes into play and is something you will get better at the more you do it.
 You are aiming to make a moderately firm and springy dough that is not too wet and not too dry